seanprashad/slackmoji/README.md

    repository](https://github.com/SeanPrashad/slackmojis/archive/master.zip) to
    your local machine.
 If you have downloaded the `.zip` file, unzip it using a third-party or built-in tool made for extracting archives.
-1. Follow one of the options below:
+1. Follow one of the options below to begin uploading emoji:

    <details>
    <summary>Option 1: Respectful Emoji Tool extension</summary>